-The Dood: So what year we talking about here?
+The Dood: So what year are we talking about here?

 Dick Jewell: Err!
-Eighties and early nineties – And I got all that down.
+The eighties and early nineties – And I got all that down.
 Some wicked stuff as well.

 The Dood: I don’t know how long film lasts, but do you transfer it so it doesn’t get erased?

 Dick Jewell: Yeah!
 I did have one of the first three digital cameras in the country, the old VX1000s.
 Actually, there were five of them in England and I had one.
 Then I was straight off down to South Africa and I hadn’t taken enough stock with me.
 And like, I had to get it all shipped out from London while I was out there.
 It was a nightmare!
 At the time, not knowing the life of digital film, I did also put it all over the Betacam as well.

 The Dood: Do you keep the films in safe storage?
 You wouldn’t want an Island Records situation, i.e. fire to destroy your footage?